-It’s good if you want to limit your search to a certain domain, or URL.
+It’s good if you want to limit your search to a certain domain or URL.
 Using site: followed by a keyword will show the pages that contain the specific keyword.

-Will return all indexed pages, including pages on subdomains.
+site:wincher.com – will return all indexed pages, including pages on subdomains.

-Will return all indexed pages from the subdomain www.
+site:www.wincher.com – will return all indexed pages from the subdomain www.

-Will return all indexed pages from the blog and its subdirectories and pages.
+site:wincher.com/blog – will return all indexed pages from the blog and its subdirectories and pages.

-Will return all indexed pages where SEO is mentioned.
+site:wincher.com SEO – will return all indexed pages where SEO is mentioned.

 As you can see on the left part of the image, in the first result all subdomains are included.
 Like www.wincher.com and help.wincher.com.
-In the right part of the image only results from www.wincher.com is included.
+In the right part of the image only results from www.wincher.com are included.

-Why site: probably is the mother of all operators
+Why site: is Probably the Mother of All Operators?